andrew-remon/Joie-Arts/README.md

 # 🌈 Joy Animation App

-A C++ Object-Oriented **Image Filter Application** that allows users to apply multiple photo filters, transformations, and effects interactively.
+A C++ Object-Oriented **Image Filter Application** that allows users to choose between '24 Options' to apply multiple photo filters, transformations, and effects interactively.
 Developed as part of **CS213 - Assignment 1**, this project demonstrates image processing, filter design, and software collaboration principles.

 ---